Art, Industry & Collaboration

 Story, Memory, Myth

-Launched in 2011, the Winter Exhibition Programme at Two Temple Place delivers annual exhibitions in partnership with museums and galleries around the country.
-Since then, nine exhibitions have brought some of the very best regional collections together in major showcases at our London home for hundreds of thousands of visitors.
+Launched in 2011, the Exhibition Programme at Two Temple Place delivers annual exhibitions in partnership with public museums, galleries and collections from around the UK.
+Since then, ten exhibitions have brought some of the very best regional collections together in major showcases at our London home for hundreds of thousands of visitors.

-From 2021, we are looking at new ways of animating and sharing our building across the fullest range of artforms, so we’d like to hear from you if you are a professional artist, creator, theatre-maker or cultural institution looking for an extraordinary London home and a real creative partnership.
+We are looking at new ways of animating and sharing our building across the fullest range of artforms, so we’d like to hear from you if you are a professional artist, creator, curator, theatre-maker or cultural institution looking for an extraordinary London home for an exhibition idea, and a real creative partnership.

-Our 2020 Exhibition Report illustrates the breadth of the programme and cites the success and impact of our exhibitions so far, and is currently being updated.
+Our 2020 Exhibition Report illustrates the breadth of the programme and cites the success and impact of the first nine of our exhibitions.

 The programme is overseen by a high-profile advisory board with a broad-range of experience.